Dabendorf/INF237-AlgoritmeEngineering/README.md

 Solution:
 - This is a minimum spannung tree problem
 - First we calculate all distances of all pairs and then use the algorithm of Prim to get the sum of bridge lengths

+#### Detour
+We drive from node 0 to node 1.
+There are many intersections and for each of them, there is an unique shortest path to 1.
+We are not allowed to take any shortest direction at any intersection (node) Print a path were this is possible or output impossible if there is no such path

+Solution:
+- Dijkstra to find the shortest edges from each node
+- Then removing those nodes, we run a BFS